Frequently Asked Questions

 -

-Not always.
-Many engagements can begin with documentation, interviews, exports, screenshots, configuration summaries, sanitized examples, architecture diagrams, policies, and representative evidence.
-Direct production access must be minimized and scoped only when necessary.
+No. Many engagements can begin with documentation, meetings, exports, configuration summaries, sanitized examples, architecture diagrams, policies, and representative data.

 -

-Sensitive evidence should be shared through client-approved systems with appropriate access controls.
-Clients should redact, summarize, or sanitize sensitive details that are not required for the engagement objective.
+Sensitive data should be shared through client-managed and client-approved systems with appropriate access controls.
+Clients should redact or sanitize sensitive details.

 -